-The 5-day festival of lights, known as Tihar honors Yama, the God of Death but the worship of Laxmi, the Goddess of Wealth dominates the festivities.
+The five-day festival of lights, known as Tihar honors Yama, the God of Death, meanwhile the worship of Laxmi, the Goddess of Wealth dominates the festivities.

 During the day known as Laxmi Puja, the Goddess of Wealth, is welcomed to people’s homes by making a path of footprints leading into the house.
 All lights are kept on and the doors and windows kept open to let in the goddess.
 Rows of lamps are placed along windows and doors, with the strong hope that Laxmi, the Goddess of Wealth notices and enters.
 The day also belongs to the cow that represents Laxmi.

 Bhai Tika is the day people look forward to.
 In some communities, sisters and brothers accept tika from each other.
 Bhai means brother in Nepali.
 Brothers and sisters honor each other and the sisters pray to Yama, the God of Death, for their brothers' progress, prosperity and longevity.

 The brothers bring gifts to their sisters and the festival ends with feasting.
 It is also traditional to go from house to house singing Tihar songs and bestowing blessings, whereupon the residents of the house give money in return.
 Fireworks also fill the skies despite a government ban on fire-crackers.